ChristopherDalziel/Advanced-CSS-Course/notes.md

 - Inheritance of a property only works if nobody declares a value for that property
 - The inherit keyword forces inheritance on a certain property
 - The initial keyword resets a property to it's initial value

+# Converting px to rem, why?

+- How and why to use rem units in our projects
+- A workflow to convert px to rem

+Using rem always the developer to easily create responsive websites because the sizings will be automatically adjusted to the font size